-An annual visit to either local or national galleries and exhibitions.
+Annual visits to both local and national galleries and exhibitions.
 Enrichment life drawing is organised every year, with visiting tutors from Weston College.

 Biology

 "The depth of the course and the studies of the human body were really rewarding, but as someone interested in a career in forensic science, this topic was particularly fascinating."